Visvim

-Visvim is a Japanese menswear brand founded by Hiroki Nakamura in Ura-Harajuku in 2001.
-The brand is headquartered in Tokyo, Japan, and has stores in Japan and the USA.
-Visvim is also sold internationally in department stores and boutiques, such as Bergdorf Goodman in New York and Dover Street Market in London.
+Visvim is a Japanese menswear brand founded by Hiroki Nakamura in 2000.
+The brand is headquartered in Tokyo, Japan, and has stores in Japan and the US, and is sold internationally at luxury department stores and boutiques including Bergdorf Goodman in New York and Dover Street Market in London.

 In addition to the main visvim line, Nakamura designs a womenswear line called WMV, and a conceptual menswear line called F.I.L.
 Indigo Camping Trailer.
+He also produces his own range of coffee beans called Little Cloud Coffee.